ghoulmann/cs-curriculum/preface.rst

         The student will explore, interrogate, and hypothesize about causal relationships between technology and culture.
 * Electronics
         The student will create, test, diagram, and troubleshoot electronic circuits and components.
+* Transition Support
+        The student will explore and contrast post-secondary opportunities in content-related fields.